collins-adhola/CERTIFILE/backend/README.md

 - **Error handling**: Structured error responses make it easy to handle errors in frontends
 - **CORS**: Configurable via `CORS_ORIGIN` environment variable
 - **Database**: Use the provided schema or adapt it to your needs
+- **Token expiration**: Configurable via `JWT_EXPIRES_IN` environment variable

 ## Troubleshooting

 ### "Server misconfigured" error

-- Check that `ADMIN_KEY` is set in your `.env` file
+- Check that `ADMIN_EMAIL`, `ADMIN_PASSWORD_HASH`, and `JWT_SECRET` are set in your `.env` file
-- Verify the key is not empty and has no extra whitespace
+- Verify the values are not empty and have no extra whitespace

+### "Invalid credentials" on login

+- Verify `ADMIN_EMAIL` matches exactly (case-insensitive)
+- Check that `ADMIN_PASSWORD_HASH` was generated correctly using bcrypt
+- Ensure you're using the correct password that was hashed

+### 401 Unauthorized on admin endpoints

+- Check that you're including the `Authorization: Bearer <token>` header
+- Verify the token hasn't expired (check `JWT_EXPIRES_IN` setting)
+- Ensure `JWT_SECRET` matches between token generation and verification
+- Try logging in again to get a fresh token

+### "Too many login attempts" error

+- Rate limiting is active: 10 requests per 15 minutes per IP
+- Wait 15 minutes or use a different IP address
+- This is a security feature to prevent brute force attacks

 ### CORS errors

 - Verify `CORS_ORIGIN` matches your frontend URL exactly (including protocol and port)
 - For development, you can temporarily set `CORS_ORIGIN=*` (not recommended for production)
 - Multiple origins: Use comma-separated values: `http://localhost:8100,https://yourdomain.com`
+- Ensure `Authorization` header is in `allowedHeaders` (already configured)

 ### Database connection errors